rackerlabs/design-system/_component_design/alert.md

 ### Status types

-The alert bar pattern enables users to assess status of a given section at a glance.
+The alert pattern enables users to assess status of a given section at a glance.
 This pattern supports four statuses:

 {% endcolumn %}